Baja Guided Caravan

 Malarrimo Beach

-As you continue north (123 miles) and, our final leg, days 26 & 27, is from the junction on Mex 1 where we will take a paved road 66 km down to the Sea of Cortez and the sleepy fishing village of Bahía de Los Ángeles (“Bay of Angels”).
+Continue north (123 miles), days 26 & 27, from the junction on Mex 1, where you will take a paved road 66 km down to the Sea of Cortez and the sleepy fishing village of Bahía de Los Ángeles (“Bay of Angels”).

 Sea of Cortez